Game Developer (website): Guidelines

 Game Developer offers the opportunity for users to publish blog articles on their website.
 To ensure a high standard of quality, interested authors are required to collaborate with their editorial team.
 Contributors retain the rights to their content after publishing it with Game Developer.

 Users are also allowed to comment on articles, but there is a strict set of rules.
 Comment guidelines are designed to keep user discussions of a given article on the topic and prevent comments from devolving into flame wars (hostile interactions on the Internet), as seen on other community-driven websites where comment regulations are looser.
 Users are encouraged to post only constructive thoughts that add to the conversation.

 GameSetWatch

 GameSetWatch is an alternative video game weblog and sister site of Game Developer.
 It is dedicated to collecting curious links and media for offbeat and often ignored games from old and new consoles, as well as digital downloads such as iOS, and indie spaces.

-GameSetWatch was founded by Simon Carless in November 2005.
+GameSetWatch was founded by publisher and editorial director Simon Carless in November 2005.
 It was up and running for six years until its semi-permanent hiatus in November 2011.
 The site stopped as the creators saw an overlap of content with their sister site IndieGames.com and because they felt the mainstream gaming blogs were covering more of the "weirder" and alternative video game news.

 Those that contributed to the launch included IGF chairman Brandon Boyer, GameTrailers stalwart Michael McWhertor, Game Developer news director Frank Cifaldi, Alice Taylor, as well as Game Developer magazine EIC Brandon Sheffield.